In the guide

 - individual portions of ice cream and other edible ices

-- units of food that are marked or labelled with an indication of minimum durability or a use-by date that consists at least of the uncoded indication of the day and month in that order
+- units of food that are marked or labelled with a use-by or best-before / best-before end date that consists of at least the uncoded indication of the day and month in that order

 Date of freezing